a19836/phpframeworkdemo/INSTALL.md

 ```

-3. To access your app, please open your browser and go to http://localhost:8887/setup.php (or use your Docker host IP if not running locally), then follow the correspondent instructions...
+3. To access your app, please open your browser and go to http://localhost:8887/setup.php (or use your Docker host IP if not running locally), then follow the correspondent instructions on **Step 9** below...

 	To login into Bloxtor please use user/pass: admin/admin.